 - Anyone can reach a target audience and convert qualified prospects

-Recently I’ve been pondering why some clients hit the long ball and a few can’t seem to get out of their own way.
+Recently I’ve been pondering why some clients hit the long ball and some of them don’t.
+They can’t seem to get out of their own way.
 Why do some clients grow happily, and get acquired if that’s their aim, and others just sort of sit there?

 The answer?
 Brain freeze about the competition, at the highest levels of the organization.

-Over the past 15 years my clients have mostly been tech and B2B services companies.
-All have good products and most already have a footprint in the targeted market space when they hire me.
+Over the past fifteen years my clients have mostly been tech and B2B services companies.
+All have good products and most already have a footprint in the targeted market space when they hire my firm.